grafana/loki/docs/sources/api/_index.md

 GET /loki/api/v1/delete
 ```

-This endpoint returns both processed and unprocessed requests.
+This endpoint returns both processed and unprocessed deletion requests.
 It does not list canceled requests, as those requests will have been removed from storage.

 #### Examples